-Are you yearning to see something fresh when you step into your home?
-If you’re interested in updating your décor but aren’t ready for a remodel, easy DIY projects are the perfect solution.
-Create unique pieces of furniture or a new look for any room in a few hours or a weekend.
-With a small investment and a bit of repurposing, you can have an updated space.
+Looking for things to do while social-distancing?
+These DIY home décor ideas are the perfect solution for a productive day while updating your home.
+Create unique pieces of furniture or a new look for any room in a few hours or a few days.
+With a small investment and a bit of repurposing, these 8 project ideas will help you update your space.

 If painting the entire room is too much, you have other options.
 One quick way to use paint in an easy DIY project is with an accent wall.
 Painting one wall in your room is quick but offers a big visual impact.

 Once you choose the color you love, use painter’s tape to mask off the adjacent walls and ceiling, along with the baseboards.
 When painting over deep colors, you may need a primer.
 You can also choose a paint that includes a primer.
 For projects like this, it makes sense to think about paints that guarantee just one coat is needed.
-This allows you to save time and finish the project faster, even if you do end up needing two coats
+This allows you to save time and finish the project faster, even if you do end up needing two coats.
+Check out these DIY painting tips for additional techniques.

 When you just love a piece of furniture, but it feels dated, it’s time to change it up.
 One way is to swap out knobs and handles on furniture with drawers.
 This small DIY project can drastically change the style of a piece and bring new life into a room in just a few minutes.